covcom/300CEM/Week_03_XML_and_Gradle/README.md

 Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
 Open the AndroidManifest.xml file in your editor.
 There're several things to note in this file:

 1. The file defines 'metadata' of the app.
 There's one only one pair of `manifest` and `application` tag allowed.
 2. The `application` tag has several attributes i.e. icon, label, theme.
-Here, label is your application's name, and shouldn't be changed.
-The label attibute here is for the texts in the top left corner of the screen.
+Here, the label is your application's name, and shouldn't be changed.
+The label attribute here is for the texts in the top left corner of the screen.
 3. There can be more than one `activity` tags in your app.
 4. Activity name can be shortened.
 For example, we can use `".MainActivity"` instead of `"com.example.jianhuayang.myxml.MainActivity"`.
 The leading dot '.' in the former denotes the package attribute in 'manifest' tag.
 5. There can only be one launcher activity i.e. with tags `"android.intent.category.LAUNCHER"`.
 This denotes the entry point of the app.